Skip to main content

 The thyroid gland, located in your neck, sets the metabolic rate for nearly every cell in your body.
 It is the engine of your metabolism, influencing energy levels, body temperature, and weight management.
 The Hypothalamic-Pituitary-Thyroid (HPT) axis controls this function.

-The releases Thyroid-Stimulating Hormone (TSH), which instructs the thyroid to produce its primary hormones, Thyroxine (T4) and Triiodothyronine (T3).
+The pituitary gland releases Thyroid-Stimulating Hormone (TSH), which instructs the thyroid to produce its primary hormones, Thyroxine (T4) and Triiodothyronine (T3).
 Evaluating this system requires a look at TSH, but also at the active hormone levels (Free T4 and Free T3) to understand how well the body is actually using the thyroid’s output.
 Symptoms of thyroid dysfunction are pervasive, ranging from unexplained weight gain and feeling cold to hair loss and cognitive slowness.

 The Adrenal and Metabolic Axis the Regulator of Stress and Energy